 Why?

-Because the shooting schedule will act as the framework for the entire production and there are literally hundreds of factors that it has to take into account before cameras start rolling.
+Because the shooting schedule will act as the framework for the entire production.
+Similarly, there are uncountable factors that it has to take into account before production starts.

-The director, producer, cast, department heads, and more will all have unique constraints and areas of concern, each of which is more or less valid and each of which the schedule must attempt to address.
+The casting director, line producer, cast, department heads, and more will all have unique constraints and areas of concern.
+Each of these concerns is valid and must be addressed in the schedule.

 More than that, along with the budget, the schedule is a fundamental operating document.